actualbudget/docs/docs/Installing/DockerWithNginx.md

 Launch the server with `sudo docker compose up` (omit `-d` so the logs are shown).
 Look for any errors.

-The following a "good" outputs:
+The following are "good" outputs:
 ```
 actual-server-nginx-1          | 2023/01/14 15:34:11 [notice] 1#1: start worker processes
 actual-server-nginx-1          | 2023/01/14 15:34:11 [notice] 1#1: start worker process 20